simitii/CS-Grad-School-Applications-Reading-List/README.md

-# CS Grad School Application - Reading List
+# CS Grad School Applications - Reading List
 This is a compilation of the resources I have used for my applications in 2019.

 ## General